uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "The intended perception of the depth of the represented entities in" the gameplay footage and "[t]he [graphical projection, camera, and/or point of view] from which the player experiences the gameplay" (Lee et al., "VGMS 4.2," 2024)

+This element will typically be repeated: for example, 3D, 1st-person, and perspective camera.

 Two options for this element (free camera and cinematic camera) are defined here to avoid confusion.

 Select "free camera" if "the camera is not attached to a specific avatar and does not follow a specific target" (Poff and Atari 2025).
 Such cameras are common in strategy and sandbox games, where the "player is able to freely slide/scroll/rotate through the environment" (ibid).